skip to Main Content

 September 7, 2023– Submitted responses to RFI#2 to CalOES.

-Early-mid 2025– Receive notice if FEMA awards CalOES funds for the GHAD’s proposed mitigation project (dependent upon CalOES approval and submittal to FEMA).
+Early-mid 2025– Receive notice if CalOES/FEMA can award the GHAD’s proposed mitigation project from the waitlist.

 Mid- to Late 2026– If funding is awarded, anticipated construction completion of the long-term mitigation solution.